GreenButtonAlliance/OpenESPI-ThirdParty-java/CONTRIBUTING.md

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines:

-* Search [the master module](https://github.com/energyos/OpenESPI-Greenbutton-java/pulls), the [Common module](https://github.com/energyos/OpenESPI-Common-java/pulls), the [DataCustodian module](https://github.com/energyos/OpenESPI-DataCustodian-java/pulls) and the [ThirdParty module](https://github.com/energyos/OpenESPI-ThirdParty-java/pulls) for an open or closed Pull Request that relates to your submission.
+* Search the [Common module](https://github.com/GreenButtonAlliance/OpenESPI-Common-java/pulls), the [DataCustodian module](https://github.com/GreenButtonAlliance/OpenESPI-DataCustodian-java/pulls) and the [ThirdParty module](https://github.com/GreenButtonAlliance/OpenESPI-ThirdParty-java/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Create a fork of the project you'd like to contribute to.
 * Make your changes in a new git branch